RBL Bank Drives its Digital Journey with Nutanix

 With Nutanix Acropolis Hypervisor (AHV), the bank gained intelligent security, high levels of operational automation, and one-click simplicity.
 Plus, with Nutanix Prism Central, it could take advantage of single-pane management of the full stack.

 Building on this core of management solutions, RBL Bank added Nutanix Flow to simplify network security and Nutanix Calm for application management and orchestration.
-The bank also added Nutanix Era to deliver DBaas solution in order to create copies of multi-terabyte databases automatically and refresh them every day with consistent timing and performance.
+The bank also added Nutanix Database Service to deliver DBaas solution in order to create copies of multi-terabyte databases automatically and refresh them every day with consistent timing and performance.

 Even before the impact of the DBaaS solution was felt, bank operations were significantly improved through our EUC migration to Nutanix.
 “Straightaway, there was feedback from across the organization.
 Employees were asking, Nimish what have you done?
 We’re not seeing any downtime these days,” remembers Valia.